Murders of Pamela Buckley and James Freund: Pamela Buckley

 The female victim was slightly younger than the man.
 She was originally thought to be between 18 and 20 years old.
 After her case was entered into NamUs, her age estimate was increased to 18 to 25 years.
-She stood 5' 5" tall, weighed 100 to 105 pounds, and had a slim build and an olive complexion like that of her companion.
+She stood 5 ft 5 in tall, weighed 100-105 lb, and had a slim build and an olive complexion like that of her companion.
 This led some observers to speculate that they may have been siblings.

 She had reddish-brown, shoulder-length hair and bluish-gray eyes (some sources state "hazel").
 She had two distinctive moles on the left side of her face near her mouth.

 The coroner noted that the young woman had "unusually long," natural eyelashes and that both victims were very clean and well-groomed.
 She had fillings in all of her back teeth, and her front teeth would have appeared straight even if she were to smile.
 She had no surgical scars, had never been pregnant, and her legs had not been shaved.
 Unlike her male companion, no scars were found on her body.

 She was wearing an unbleached white muslin blouse over a pink, front-tying halter top.
 She wore blue denim cut-off shorts (Daisy Dukes).
 She had a floral print scarf tied around her waist as a belt.

 She wore Stride-Rite brand wedge-heeled sandals that were lavender and hot pink in color.